-If you want to create a filter on multiple screener questions you can use the combo filter found inside the +Add Filter panel.
+If you want to create a filter on multiple screener questions you can use the combo filter found inside the +Add Filter panel by typing a string of text you might use over and over in multiple screeners or CSV columns:

-2. This then gives you the option to search by questions that include or exclude the word "interesting."
+2. This then gives you the option to search CSV columns or Screener Questions that include or exclude the word "interesting."

 Type the result you want to filter across and click Next.